Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

     ![image](media/L300-21.png)

 9. Once authorized, you will have option to install the app.
-Click Install and select your ContosoTraders repository to install the app.
+Click Install and select your GravyTraders repository to install the app.
 Click Install.

    ![image](media/L300-22.png)